aramirol/git-sync/README.md

 MIT License

-See [LICENSE](https://github.com/aramirol/git-sync/blob/main/LICENSE) to see the full text.
+Take a look at [LICENSE](https://github.com/aramirol/git-sync/blob/main/LICENSE) for the full text.